DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers.md

 * managing changes to participant details and training status
 * making sure declarations are correct so funding can be released

-## Where to manage ECT training data
+## Where to manage participant training data

 Lead providers must use the [‘Register early career teachers’ API](/api) to submit and update data about: